SecTrollz/MDMWreck/README.md

 ## Final Notes

-This is a **raw, power-user tool** for detection, blocking, and notification of device management agents.
+This is a **power-user tool** for detection, blocking, and notification of device management agents.
 Use responsibly, follow instructions carefully, and review all outputs before acting.

+NOTICE: SHIZUKU CAN BE DANGEROUS IF YOU DONT KNOW WHAT YOUR DOING.

+FOLLOW ALL LAWS
+DO NOT MISUSE THIS TOOL.
+THIS TOOL IS FOR DEFENSE EDUCATION AND RESEARCH
+USE AT YOUR OWN RISK
+BY USING THIS TOOL YOU AGREE THAT THE CREATOR, EVAN SAURAGE, IS NOT HELD RESPONSIBLE OR LIABLE  FOR ANY OF THE OUTCOMES WHICH MAY UNFOLDNDUE TO THE USE OF THIS TOOL.

+DO NOT FORK OR MODIFY THIS CODE IN ANY WAY YOU DO NOT HAVE THE RIGHT TO.

 ---